 Today I went to Die Brücke Museum and in so doing I was able to see another part of Berlin that I had not yet seen--Zehlendorf.
 This area (although I only saw a very small portion of it) was very nice, with architecturally interesting houses and lots of trees.
 Although difficult to put into words, two words that do come to mind in differentiating this section of Berlin from that of Prenzlauer Berg are, quieter and smaller.

-.
+Brücke was a little gem of a museum, though.
 It featured the work of the Expressionist artists from Dresden who were members of the particular Brücke group.
 The work featured in the museum belonged to the artists, Emil Nolde, Karl Schmidt-Rottluff, Max Pechstein, Erich Heckel, Ernst Ludwig Kirchner and Otto Mueller.
 Though small, the museum had a really nice collection.

 As for my actual internship goings on, I have started working on a poster of old German script, as part of a program that commences in September.
 I have also been continuing my painting of these little box things.
 I enjoy doing both things immensely but unfortunately, this week I have to work in the summer program four of the five days!
 I am really not that fond of working in the summer program and feel that I could be much more productive working on the aforementioned duties, which I find enjoyable to do and which need to get done!